WerWolv/EdiZon-Rewrite/README.md

   - **Virtual controllers**
     - Map button combos and button press sequences to any joycon button
     - Redirect controller inputs from your computer to the switch or vice versa
-  - **Computer companion app**
-    - Extensive interface tool to inspect your console's RAM and create cheats from it
-    - Save file management from your computer
-    - Connection over USB or WiFi

   All packed into one easy to use and easy to install Homebrew.